russross/blackfriday/README.md

     interesting_code = fascinating_function()
     // END OMIT
     ```
-    To aid in including HTML or XML framents, where the `OMIT` key words is
+    To aid in including HTML or XML fragments, where the `OMIT` key words is
     probably embedded in comments, lines which end in `OMIT -->` are also excluded.

     Of course the captioning works here as well: